xchandelacruz/moodle-ranking/README.md

 Contribute

 Fork the plugin, fix a bug or add a new feature, and send a pull-request.
-Or, if you're not a developer, but you've found a bug, add a issue tracker.
+Or, if you're not a developer, but you've found a bug, add an issue tracker.

 Deployment:

 Move htdocs individual files into fresh moodle dir root.
 *But for ease of use, you can simply use the quiz_grade folder only

-License

-The Moodle-ranking plugin for Moodle is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

-You should have received a copy of the GNU General Public License along with the Panopto plugin for Moodle.
-If not, see http://www.gnu.org/licenses/.